Exceptions to the six-year maximum may be granted annually if it is:

 Dean

-The evaluations encompass an annual initial conference, a mid-year review, and an end-of-the-year faculty evaluation narrative summary and may include a multitude of instruments depending upon both the required and optional evaluative data for faculty as specified in the evaluative schedule.
-In the case of a tenure-track employee, the dean reviews the evaluation data in a meeting with the faculty member after each semester.
-The faculty member is informed regarding his satisfactory or unsatisfactory performance.
-If the data, including input from the mentor and other peers, reflect deficiencies in the faculty member’s progress toward tenure, the deficiencies are discussed during the meeting.
+The evaluations must include an end-of-the-year faculty evaluation narrative summary.
+In the case of a tenure-track employee, evaluation data is available online each semester and will be discussed at a minimum at the end of the year evaluation.
+The faculty member is informed regarding their satisfactory or unsatisfactory performance.
+If the data, including input from the mentor and other peers, reflect deficiencies in the faculty member’s progress toward tenure, the deficiencies are discussed with the faculty member.
 The dean, in collaboration with the mentor and faculty member, devises a plan to remedy the deficiencies with sufficient time given for the faculty member to address the problem areas.
-The dean also seeks the Vice President for Student Learning’s approval of the improvement plan.
+The dean also seeks the VPSL’s approval of the improvement plan.
 Once such a plan is in place, the dean monitors performance each semester and refines the improvement plan as deemed necessary.
-If, however, after an adequate amount of time has passed (no more than two years), the teacher does not improve or shows no willingness to do the things necessary to improve his or her instruction or service to the college, the dean should not rehire the individual.
+If the faculty member does not demonstrate improvement, the dean should make a recommendation not to rehire.

 The dean assesses a probationary faculty member’s performance through classroom observation and annual review as illustrated in the schedule below: